AlexanderGS0x/Online-Retail-Retention-Analysis/Readme.md

 ## How to View
 - Open `OnlineRetailAnalysis.html` in a web browser to see the full report.
-- Open `OnlineRetailAnalysis.Rmd` in RStudio to explore the code (if included).
+- Open `OnlineRetailAnalysis.Rmd` in RStudio to explore the code.